Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 Looking at a more [complex route](/EndtoEnd/playwright/mocked-routes.js#L22-34) for creating a new task, we can also access the `url` method to extract information from it, in this case, a `listId`.
 We also extract the posted JSON data using the `pastDataJSON` method.

+### Run the e2e tests

+We can then watch the fully end to end tests run with the command `npm run playwright.full.test` which runs `jest ./playwright --runInBand`.
+The `runInBand` flag is to run the tests serially, which may not matter for this set of tests, but with more complex tests, its possible changing the server state in one test may affect another if they are running in parallel.